 What is cream of tartar vs tartar sauce?

 Cream of tartar is a powdery white substance used for baking.
 It helps whipped egg whites hold their shape, and is often used to make French macarons.
-Tartar sauce is a creamy condiment served with fried fish.
+Tartar sauce is a creamy condiment generally served with seafood.

 What is the difference between tartar sauce and tartare sauce?